 Introduction

 This tutorial is intended to familiarize you with the process of running and scheduling jobs on the SCRC Slurm cluster.
-You will use the Simple Python Job to run a basic Python script that outputs the text “Hello World!”.
+You will use the Simple Python Job to run a basic Python script that outputs the text Hello World!.
+Make sure you are logged in to a Linux terminal with SSH.
+Instructions can be found at Accessing the SCRC Systems.

-Writing Python code
+Writing Python Code

-Using a text editing program such as nano, vim, code, or emacs, create a python script ‘hello-world.py’.
+Using a text editing program such as nano, vim, code, or emacs, create a python script hello-world.py.

 '''